Todd: I don't know the meaning of the word.

 - Calvin and Hobbes has Moe, a bully at school who antagonizes Calvin for no reason.
 But Calvin can routinely get away with insulting Moe to his face, just by using big words that Moe doesn't understand.

 - Peanuts: Downplayed with Lucy Van Pelt.
 While she isn't a complete moron, she can still be very ignorant of basic science and the facts of life.
 Charlie Brown occasionally intervenes to prevent her from leading her little brother Linus astray with misinformation.
 Unfortunately for Chuck, since he's no match for Lucy's belligerent personality, he rarely succeeds in his efforts.

 - The Discworld devised by A.A.
-Pessimal explores the idea of a Discworld take on South Africa. note All the tropes about a people with a certain attitude to life, illiberal social attitudes, a robust attitude to manly sporting pursuits and braai culture are taken Up to Eleven, and the back-story of the Discworld's South Africa is suspiciously like ours.
+Pessimal explores the idea of a Discworld take on South Africa. note All the tropes about a people with a certain attitude to life, illiberal social attitudes, a robust attitude to manly sporting pursuits and braai culture are exaggerated, and the back-story of the Discworld's South Africa is suspiciously like ours.
 This includes a War of Independence which on this world was lost by the colonial power.
 Ankh-Morpork has never forgotten this, and in a snide and petulant way refers to The Boor War and to the people who beat them as Boors.
-In the early stories Boor and Boer are synonymous in all respects.
+In the early stories, Boor and Boer are synonymous in all respects.
 Later, more sympathetic, portrayals have the Disc's Saffies accepting "Boor" as a badge of pride, and using it to describe themselves in a way that raises two fingers to Ankh-Morpork, usually accompanied by a loud voetsaak!